The Emission Spectrum of the Hot Jupiter WASP-79b from HST/WFC3: Methods

-For our comparison to theoretical atmospheric models we utilized spectra generated from one-dimensional radiative-convective equilibrium atmospheric models generated specifically for WASP-79b from \citet{Goyal_2020}.
+In our comparison of theoretical equilibrium atmospheric models we utilized spectra generated from one-dimensional radiative-convective equilibrium atmospheric models generated specifically for WASP-79b from \citet{Goyal_2020}.
 When modeling the atmospheres of hot Jupiters like WASP-79b it is often assumed that their atmospheres are in chemical equilibrium due to their short radiative and chemical timescales \citep[e.g.][]{Burrows_1999, Barman_2007,Goyal_2020}.
 These atmospheric forward models consider four different recirculation factors (RCF = 0.25, 0.5, 0.75, 1.0), six metallicities (0.1$\times$, 1, 10, 50, 100, 200; all in solar) and six carbon-to-oxygen ratios (C/O = 0.35, 0.55, 0.7, 0.75, 1.0, 1.5).
 The recirculation factor describes the redistribution of incoming stellar radiation from the dayside of the planet to the nightside through means of advection from wind.
 A recirculation factor of 1.0 corresponds to no redistribution, whereas a RCF of 0.25 indicates 75\% of the incoming stellar energy is redistributed to the nightside through advection \citep{Goyal_2020}.
 Both metallicity and C/O ratio help to provide insight into a planet's formation mechanism and location.
 The metallicity of a planet indirectly effects the chemical composition of the atmosphere, which affects spectral features that can be observed.
-Based on core accretion models we'd expect gas giants like WASP-79b to have metallicities around 1--10$\times$ solar \citep[e.g.][]{Thorngren_2016}.
+Based on core accretion models we'd expect gas giants like WASP-79b to have metallicities around 1--10$\times$ solar \citep[e.g.][]{Thorngren_2016, Thorngren_2019}.
+More specifically \citet{Thorngren_2019}, have used interior modelling to determined an upper limit on the atmospheric metallicity for WASP-79b to be 50.99$\times$ solar.
 The C/O ratio is also related to chemical composition of the atmosphere and is affected by planetary formation in relation to different snowlines, predominantly H$_2$O, CH$_4$, and CO \citep{Oberg_2011}.
 For solar, the C/O ratio is 0.56.

 Since transmission observations of WASP-79b suggest that disequilibrium chemistry \citep{Sotzen_2020, Rathcke_2021} and cloud formation \citep{Stevenson_2016} might play a role in WASP-79b's atmosphere, we additionally constructed forward models to explore how these processes might shape its dayside emission spectra.
 Using the equilibrium chemistry models described above as a starting point, we generated spectra using enhanced abundances of FeH and H$^{-}$, species seen in the analyzes by \citet{Sotzen_2020} and \citet{Rathcke_2021} respectively, as well as VO.
 The inclusion of VO disequilibrium models was chosen as its affect on the eclipse depth would be similar to that of FeH at the wavelength's probed by Spitzer but begin to differentiate near 1.4\, $\mu$m where the HST/WFC3 observed.